bgamari/ghc-wiki-import/wiki-start.md

 - [ Harbormaster](https://phabricator.haskell.org/diffusion/GHC/history/), the [
   nightly build bots](http://haskell.inf.elte.hu/builders/) and Travis [](http://travis-ci.org/ghc/ghc/builds)  are keeping an eye on our code.
 See the [Status page](status) for more information.

-## Notices

-- [Internships](internships) at Microsoft Research, Cambridge, working on Haskell and GHC.

 ## Developer Documentation